 Visible Signs:

-• Condensation on windows and dampness on walls
+- Condensation on windows or moisture on walls

 Health-Related Indicators: